 Around 10% of pregnant women and people in the UK have high blood pressure in pregnancy.
 If high blood pressure is not managed well, it can lead to serious problems for the woman and baby.
 The Giant PANDA study is looking at the two most commonly used medications (labetalol and nifedipine) to treat high blood pressure in pregnancy.
 Doctors in the NHS usually choose one or the other as their preferred treatment.
 We want to find out which is best for pregnant women and their baby (or babies).

-Available at: Southampton, Bournemouth and Poole, Portsmouth, Salisbury and coming soon to Dorchester
+Available at: Southampton, Bournemouth and Poole, Portsmouth and Salisbury

 The BABY PANDA study will look closely at the short-term changes in blood pressure in the hours after pregnant women take their blood pressure tablets.
 We will also measure levels of certain markers in the blood and urine.
 We want to use this information to work out why some medication may suit some women more than others.